sandhawke/keyed-set/README.md

-# shareable-set
+# keyed-set
 [![NPM version][npm-image]][npm-url]

-Like Set() but with equality via keystring function, and emits changes
+KeyedSet: like Set() but with equality, and emits changes

 ## Motivation